htcondor/htcondor/docs/admin-manual/security.rst

 a set of credentials may be assigned.

-HTCondor takes the specified (or default) principal and appends a slash character, the host name, an ’@’ (at sign character), and the Kerberos realm.
+HTCondor takes the specified (or default) principal and appends a slash character, the host name, an '@' (at sign character), and the Kerberos realm.
 As an example, the configuration

 ::

     KERBEROS_SERVER_PRINCIPAL = condor-daemon

-results in HTCondor’s use of
+results in HTCondor's use of

 ::